bigOconstant/RustTetris/README.md

 ### Prerequisites

 You will need the latest stable version of rust.
-You will also need sdl2 and sdl2-ttf development libraries along  if you are on ubuntu. which you can install with.
+You will also need sdl2 and sdl2-ttf development libraries  if you are on ubuntu. which you can install with.

 ```
 sudo apt-get install libsdl2-dev